UserNotFoundEver/Infinite-Infinati-Mint/README.md

 #
 For simplicity's sake, I will keep this repository simple, but I may come back and make it look nicer, etc. Waiting on an API key from OpenSea.

+# 9/19/22 Update
+I tried to use Piñata to store the index.html on IPFS.
+This was done for basic experimental purposes.
+Here are the broken results.
+However, HTML and other code can be stored on IPFS, but as of now the OpenSea embed option can't be minted.
+In theory it makes sense, you can't store an existing NFT on IPFS and in many cases it may seem unethical.
+With that said it's my music and I am simply experimenting.
+This was not the point of the project, but now I know further possibilities!
+Here's the failed example where IPFS on Pinñta didn't fully mint the current index.html file of this, but it minted all the other HTML. https://gateway.pinata.cloud/ipfs/QmPqoPXERN5qfz6RM34dhdKMnHZPNPFZN6yvxKnkupWFgR/

+I say the experiment was successful as this was my first time storing code on IPFS.
+I am a very abstract thinker, so thus my experiments in Truth may seem absurd, but I know the path I'm going is the correct one.
+Like rappers say, I found my own lane, but in blockchain it's infinite lanes so to speak.

+Some slight humor, the Piñata URL doesn't support the letter ñ.